FabioAntunes/fish-nvm/README.md

 To simplify this process there's another helper function `nvm_alias_command`

-If you run `nvm_alias_command` without any arguments it will create the alias binaries provided by default by `fish-nvm`: `npm`, `node`, `npx`, `yarn`
+If you run `nvm_alias_command` without any arguments it will create the following aliases binaries by default:
+- `npm`
+- `node`
+- `npx`
+- `yarn`

 ![fish nvm example](/../readme-images/nvm_alias_command.gif?raw=true)

-To create additional ones after running the first time without args, just pass them as arguments separated by spaces
+To create additional aliases, you can pass them as arguments separated by spaces

 ```fish
 nvm_alias_command eslint prettier